honeynet/droidbot/README.md

-# droidbot
+# DroidBot

 ## About
-A robot which automatically interacts with app in Droidbox.
+A robot which automatically interacts with Android app.

-droidbot sends keyevent, gestures and simulates system events in order to exploit more app states automatically. droidbot decides which actions to take based on static analysis result of app and dynamic device information (view hierarchy).
+DroidBot sends keyevent, gestures and simulates system events in order to exploit more app states automatically. droidbot decides which actions to take based on static analysis result of app and dynamic device information (view hierarchy).

 ## Introduction
-droidbot mainly does following two things:
+DroidBot mainly does following two things:

 1. Setting up device environments, include the contacts, SMS logs, call logs, GPS mocking, etc. The target app may have access to these resources, thus we